FnnyJsst/LeancureApp/README.md

 Mobile application developed with React Native and Expo consisting of two parts:

 1/ Webviews:

+The webview part is used to duplicate views from the Leancure software so the operators on the production lines can interact with it.

 Features:
 - Import, view, modify, delete webviews
-- Set their refresh interval
+- Choose when to refresh them
 - "Read-only" mode available to view webviews without modifying them
 - Password protection for webviews settings

-2/ Messages:
+2/ Chat:

+The other part of the app is a messaging service allowing users to send text messages, images and files.

 - Secure authentication
 - Simplified login form
 - Communication through a chat system with public and private groups and channels
 - Send text messages, PDFs, images, CSV files
+- Edit and delete a message
 - Push notifications

 ## Installation
 - Install dependencies: `npm install`
 - Launch in development: `npx expo start`

+## Prerequisites
+- Node.js (version 14 or higher)
+- npm or yarn
+- Expo CLI
+- An iOS/Android emulator or a physical device for testing

+## Configuration
+1. Create a `.env` at the root of the project
+2. Copy les environement variables from `.env.example`
+3. Fill values for:
+   - API_URL (URL of the API)
+   - WS_URL (URL of the Websocket server)

+## Scripts disponibles
+- `npm start` : Starts the application in development mode
+- `npm test` : Starts the tests
+- `npm run lint` : Checks the quality of the code with Eslint

+## Troubleshooting
+Common problems ans solutions
+- Si the app doesn't start, try cleaning the cache : `npx expo start -c`
+- For dependency problems : `rm -rf node_modules && npm install`
+- En cas d'erreur de build : `npx expo prebuild --clean`

 ## Project Structure:
+├── assets/ # Fonts, images and other ressources
 ├── components/ # Reusable components
+├── config/ # .env file
+├── constants/ # Constants and configuration for screens and styles ├── i18n/ # Translation files
 ├── screens/ # Application screens
-├── services/ # Services (API, notifications...)
+├── services/ # Services (API, notifications, websocket...)
 ├── hooks/ # Custom hooks
-├── constants/ # Constants and configuration
-└── assets/ # Images and resources
+└── utils/ # Error and encryption related functions

 ## Main Hooks
+- `useDeviceType`: Device type detection
+- `useNavigation`: Application navigation
+- `useTimeout`: Application timeout management
+- `useWebSocket`: WebSocket connection
 - `useWebviews`: Webviews management
 - `useWebviewsPassword`: Password management
-- `useDeviceType`: Device type detection
-- `usePushNotifications`: Notifications management
-- `useNavigation`: Application navigation

 ## Technologies Used
 - React Native